Samsung Galaxy X: Release date, specs, price, latest news and rumours

 “I’m positive that we do need a foldable phone,” Koh said at the launch of the Samsung Galaxy A9 in Kuala Lumpur this week, SamMobile reports.
 “Possibly when we start selling the foldable phone, it may be a niche market, but definitely, it will expand.”

 It isn’t clear when it could hit the market, but early 2019 is a rumour we’ve seen on more than one occasion.
+Bloomberg reports that Samsung might not be ready to launch it until at least the second quarter of 2019.

 Kim Jang-Yeol, the head of research at Golden Bridge Investment, has predicted that the handset could retail for north of $1800 when it hits the shelves.
 That’s not much more than the top-spec iPhone XS Max, but there’s also speculation that the phone will, at least initially, be available in extremely limited quantities.